scarchdeacon/BNST_analysis_2025/README.md

 -Cell typing could be performed on control and stress data together to streamline the workflow. \
 -Module-based cell type scoring could be used instead of label transfer to streamline the worklow if only interested in identifying one cell type. \
--QC may have been too stringent (multiple rounds of filtering), could try using less lenient parameters and see if results are consistent.
+-QC may have been too stringent (multiple rounds of filtering), could try using more lenient parameters and see if results are consistent.